reyestech/Splunk-Ransomware/README.md

 Ransomware 200: (Pictures 1.4 – 1.7) <br />
 What was the most likely IPv4 address of we8105desk on 24AUG2016? <br />
-- <b> We have the hostname we8105desk, and the attack date is Aug 24, 2016.
+We have the hostname we8105desk, and the attack date is August 24, 2016.
 - <b> We can create our query to begin our analysis.
 - <b> Date and time change from All time to the date range given.
 - <b> From here, we can look at the source_ip field on the left.
 - <b> We see that 192.168.250.100 was active on that date.
-- <b> We can open the address and know it belonged to we8105desk on that date, confirming our suspicion.
+- We can open the address and see that it belonged to we8105desk on that date, confirming our suspicion.
 - <b> Enter Search: index="botsv1" host=we8105desk
 - <b> Answer: 192.168.250.100